-Throughout 2021, we're hosting a new virtual professional development series designed for Vermont K-12 teachers.
-Our goal is to support teachers in implementing food systems, nutrition education, and hands-on learning opportunities into their curriculum.
+In early 2021, we hosted a virtual professional development series designed for Vermont K-12 educators to support them in implementing food systems, nutrition education, and hands-on learning opportunities into their curriculum.
 Topics include food justice, trauma informed practices, student engagement, school gardening, and cooking.
-Find future workshops in the series on our calendar.
+Watch the recordings below:

 The Nuts & Bolts of Farm to School